Colorful Candy Science

 Whether you use stopwatches to time the reaction with different kinds of candies, test different temperatures of water, or just enjoy the flow of color that appears, this is a fun STEM activity for all ages!

-Get full step-by-step directions and learn more about the science behind this activity in this week's featured family science activity at Scientific American: Find the Candy Rainbow with Chemistry
+Get full step-by-step directions and learn more about the science behind this activity in this week's featured family science activity: Candy Rainbow

 What colorful designs will you create?
 Which candies work best?
 What is the biggest design you can create?